 - We understand Berea’s Christianity to be inclusive.
 In this we are following the example of John Fee who, in the spirit of hospitality, welcomed persons “from every nation and clime” (Fee).
-Extending this historical tradition, Berea College welcomes all who accept Berea College’s core values of impartial love and service to others, whatever their culture, faith or philosophy.
+Extending this historical tradition, Berea College welcomes all who accept Berea College’s core values of impartial love and service to others, whatever their culture, faith, or philosophy.

 - Out of this Christian self-understanding and a deep commitment to the liberal arts, Berea College has pledged in its Great Commitments to educate its students about the many literary, historical, and contemporary expressions of Christian faith, ethic, and motive of service through its curriculum, convocation programs, worship services, and other means.

-- Out of this same Christian and liberal arts identity and by like means, Berea College has committed itself to fostering social justice and equality for all men and women, especially for those in the African-American and Appalachian communities.
+- Out of this same Christian and liberal arts identity and by like means, Berea College has committed itself to fostering social justice and equality for all men and women, especially for those in the African American and Appalachian communities.

 - The Preamble to Berea’s Great Commitments begins, “Berea College, founded by ardent abolitionists and radical reformers, continues today as an educational institution still firmly rooted in its historic purpose ‘to promote the cause of Christ.’”
 The question arises, “Does one have to be a Christian to promote the cause of Christ?”
 Berea’s historical record says no (W.J.
 Hutchins, 1929; F.S.
 Hutchins, 1943).
 Throughout its history, Bereans have encouraged and challenged one another, whatever their personal faith or philosophy, to commit themselves to a cause that is consonant with Berea’s core values now expressed in its Great Commitments, and which its Christian members might express as the cause of Christ.

 - To be Christian and welcoming to all is Berea College’s tradition.
 We must acknowledge that, while Berea College is a diverse community, many if not most of those who learn and work at Berea College identify themselves as Christians.
 Yet even Christians here do not share a common understanding of what that designation means.
 Berea College strives to be a place where people with various Christian interpretations, different religious traditions, and no religious tradition work together in support of Berea’s Great Commitments.

-We will not ignore our differences, but rather seek to understand each other honestly and respectfully, and together create a climate where anyone can openly discuss what they believe without fear of sanction.
+Over the past century, various leaders of the College have applied the College’s inclusive scriptural foundation and spirit to their expanding world and welcomed those whose beliefs were consistent with the Christian gospel of impartial love.
+Therefore, Berea College today affirms its inclusive Christian tradition even as it respects the traditions of Jews, Muslims, Buddhists, and Hindus, as well as other faiths, and those holding no religious beliefs.
+We strive not to ignore our differences, but rather seek to understand each other honestly and respectfully, and together create a climate where anyone can openly discuss what they believe without fear of sanction.
 To that end, all persons who are willing to share in the spirit and the work of the Great Commitments as shaped by its preamble are welcome to study, to teach, and to work at Berea College.

-Adopted by the Board of Trustees on May 11, 2002
+Adopted by the Board of Trustees on May 11, 2002; Revised September 28, 2019